Mokayed/GutenbergProject/README.md

 <h1>MongoDB</h1>

-<h3>1-Given a city name your application returns all book titles with corresponding authors that mention this city.</h3>
+<h3>1-Given a city name your application returns all book titles with corresponding authors that mention this city 'London'.</h3>

 ```mongo
 db.authors.aggregate([